phpstan/phpstan/website/src/developing-extensions/rules.md

 * `public function getNodeType(): string`
 * `public function processNode(PhpParser\Node $node, PHPStan\Analyser\Scope $scope): array`

 The `getNodeType()` method returns the [AST](/developing-extensions/abstract-syntax-tree) node type.
 Every time the analyser encounters the node of this type, the second method `processNode()` is called with that AST node as the first argument, and the current [Scope](/developing-extensions/scope) as the second argument.
-The goal of the `processNode()` method is to return an array of errors to report to the user.
+The goal of the `processNode()` method is to return an array of errors to report to the user [using RuleErrorBuilder](/blog/using-rule-error-builder).

 Choosing the right AST node
 ---------------